simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 {{< youtube id="B_H3TJlbEiw" >}}

-Moreover, VMware ensures users have access to comprehensive documentation and robust support for ESXi, making it a dependable choice for organizations aiming to elevate their virtualization infrastructure.
+On top of that, VMware ensures users have access to comprehensive documentation and robust support for ESXi, making it a dependable choice for organizations aiming to elevate their virtualization infrastructure.

 ### **Citrix XenServer**